-Create an FSLogix profile container for a host pool using Azure NetApp Files
+Create a profile container with Azure NetApp Files and AD DS

 We recommend using FSLogix profile containers as a user profile solution for the Windows Virtual Desktop service.
 FSLogix profile containers store a complete user profile in a single container and are designed to roam profiles in non-persistent remote computing environments like Windows Virtual Desktop.
 When you sign in, the container dynamically attaches to the computing environment using a locally supported virtual hard disk (VHD) and Hyper-V virtual hard disk (VHDX).
 These advanced filter-driver technologies allow the user profile to be immediately available and appear in the system exactly like a local user profile.
 To learn more about FSLogix profile containers, see FSLogix profile containers and Azure files.

 You can create FSLogix profile containers using Azure NetApp Files, an easy-to-use Azure native platform service that helps customers quickly and reliably provision enterprise-grade SMB volumes for their Windows Virtual Desktop environments.
 To learn more about Azure NetApp Files, see What is Azure NetApp Files?

 This guide will show you how to set up an Azure NetApp Files account and create FSLogix profile containers in Windows Virtual Desktop.

 This article assumes you already have host pools set up and grouped into one or more tenants in your Windows Virtual Desktop environment.
 To learn how to set up tenants, see Create a tenant in Windows Virtual Desktop and our Tech Community blog post.

 The instructions in this guide are specifically for Windows Virtual Desktop users.
 If you're looking for more general guidance for how to set up Azure NetApp Files and create FSLogix profile containers outside of Windows Virtual Desktop, see the Set up Azure NetApp Files and create an NFS volume quickstart.